tqsd/QuNetSim/docs/source/quick_start.rst

 Here we give a quick start guide on how to get your first example running with QuNetSim.
-After completing the install instructions and ensuring the code is working, you can being to develop your first example.
+After completing the install instructions and ensuring the code is working with the correct :code:`PYTHONPATH` configured, you can being to develop your first example.
 To make the first steps simple, we include a simple template generating script.
 To use it, enter into your console:

 :code:`python QuNetSim/templater.py`